-There is a shortage of decent living accommodation in the UK, so to encourage homeowners to rent out their spare rooms the government has developed the rent-a-room-scheme (GOV.UK website).
-Any income received under the scheme is tax free so long as you live in the same property as your lodger, the room you rent out is furnished and the rent you receive is not more than £4,250 per year (which works out at £81.73 a week for a year).
+There is a shortage of decent housing in the UK, to encourage people who own homes to rent out their spare rooms the government has developed the "rent a room scheme" (GOV.UK website).
+Any income received under the scheme is tax free so long as you:

-Alternatively, you can choose not to join the scheme and can pay tax on all the rent and then claim certain expenses (such as agent’s fees, repairs and utility bills).
+You can choose not to join the scheme and can pay tax on all the rent and then claim certain expenses (such as agent’s fees, repairs and gas/water bills).
 More information is available from a number of organisations including Shelter, which has detailed information about sharing your home and taking in lodgers on the sharing and subletting page (Shelter.org.uk) of their website.
 For further information in Warrington, contact housingplus.

 Renting out your home

 If you decide to rent out your home you need to understand all of the responsibilities that you will take on as a landlord.
 These include:

 - keeping your property in good repair and free from hazards